cylc/cylc-admin/docs/proposal-new-output-syntax.md

 # Appendix: Same Task on Multiple Branches

+*This is a more in-depth explanation of how our graph syntax works, which should go into the user guide.
+I went through the exercise while investigating the pipeline example for optional outputs, on the PR page, but it's largely off-topic now.*

 Cylc assumes that exactly one instance of each task exists at a given cycle point (as reflected by the unique task ID being only [name].[cycle-point]).
 So in graph parsing, we can add all separately-defined dependencies for a given